isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 the primary server to complete the lease database synchronization before it starts the synchronization.

-In the hot-standby configuration, one of the servers is also designated as "primary" and the second as "standby."
+In the hot-standby configuration, one of the servers is designated as "primary" and the other as "standby."
 However, during normal operation, the primary server is the only one that responds to DHCP requests.
 The standby server receives lease updates from the primary over the control channel; however, it does not respond to any DHCP